 Science Fair Info: What cleans a penny best

-Why do acids clean better than bases, and what cleans a penny better, baking soda [linked by editor to product info at Amazon] with water, Tide laundry detergent, lemon juice, coke, or dishwashing liquid?Alyssa R. [last name deleted for privacy by Editor]
+Why do acids clean better than bases, and what cleans a penny better, Baking Soda with water, Tide laundry detergent, lemon juice, coke, or dishwashing liquid?Alyssa R. [last name deleted for privacy by Editor]

 - Chaska, Minnesota, USA

 There are different types of cleaners for different types of jobs.
 Acids don't always clean better than bases, because it depends on what you're cleaning.
 I know you wouldn't want to replace your laundry detergent with an acid cleaner. ;-)

 Think about what needs to be cleaned and then you can try to figure how to clean it.
 For example, the detergents in dishwashing liquid are there to remove oily, greasy material from your frying pan.
 Taking the oxidation off of a penny, however, requires a completely different solution because it's a completely different type of soil.George Gorecki

 - Naperville, Illinois

 I wouldn't say that acids clean better than bases.
 Which one works better depends more on the type of dirt.
 As to which liquid will clean a penny best, I recommend getting some liquids and some dirty pennies and find out.

 James Totter, CEF

 - Tallahassee, Florida